benoitries/netlogo-to-messir/docs/README.md

 ## 🚀 Overview

-This project implements a 6-agent orchestration pipeline that transforms NetLogo simulation models into standardized LUCIM PlantUML diagrams.
-Each artifact is produced by a Generator and validated by its paired Auditor.
-When non-compliance is detected, the corresponding Generator performs minimal auto-corrections (there is no separate Corrector agent).
+This project implements an ADK v3 3-stage iterative orchestration pipeline that transforms NetLogo simulation models into standardized LUCIM PlantUML diagrams.
+Each stage runs as Generator ↔ Auditor iterations with feedback until compliance or cap.

 ### Key Features